Charles L. Carpenter: Later career

-Post career
+Post-career

 After leaving the Navy, Carpenter moved to Drexel Hill, Pennsylvania, and became the executive director of the Pennsylvania United Theological Seminary Foundation, serving as its chief fund-raiser until the early 1960s.

-Memorial Chair Seat 18 in row 22 of section 2 at the Navy-Marine Corps Memorial Stadium in Annapolis, Maryland was named in his honor thanks to his wife "Dottie."
+Memorial Chair Seat 18 in row 22 of section 2 at the Navy-Marine Corps Memorial Stadium in Annapolis, Maryland, was named in his honor thanks to his wife, "Dottie."

-Carpenter was a member of numerous Masonic and Military orders, the Sigma Alpha Epsilon National Collegiate Fraternity at Pitt, the New York Yacht Club, the Historical Society of Pennsylvania and Waterboro, Maine and a communicant of the Drexel Hill, Pennsylvania United Methodist Church.
+Carpenter was a member of numerous masonic and military orders, including the Sigma Alpha Epsilon National Collegiate Fraternity at Pitt, the New York Yacht Club, the Historical Society of Pennsylvania and Waterboro, Maine, and a communicant of the Drexel Hill, Pennsylvania United Methodist Church.

-He also became interested in genealogy and traveled doing extensive research.
-In 1976, he published a book on The Descendants of Timothy Carpenter (1715–1787) of Pittstown, Rensselaer County, New York.
+He also became interested in genealogy and traveled extensively, doing extensive research.
+In 1976, he published a book called The Descendants of Timothy Carpenter (1715–1787) of Pittstown, Rensselaer County, New York.

 In 1978, he moved to Lima, Pennsylvania, in Delaware County.
-There he wrote several genealogical related articles and completed a draft of a large 813 page The Descendants of William Carpenter (of) Rehoboth, Bristol County, Massachusetts.
-This work was published in 2002 by his grandson Chad Carpenter.
+There he wrote several genealogically related articles and completed a draft of a large 813-page book, The Descendants of William Carpenter (of) Rehoboth, Bristol County, Massachusetts.
+This work was published in 2002 by his grandson, Chad Carpenter.

-Carpenter's wife "Dottie" died on April 25, 1973, in Philadelphia, Pennsylvania and she was buried in South Pine Grove Cemetery in South Waterboro, Maine.'
-"Charlie" died also in Philadelphia on February 21, 1992.
+Carpenter's wife, "Dottie", died on April 25, 1973, in Philadelphia, Pennsylvania, and she was buried in South Pine Grove Cemetery in South Waterboro, Maine.
+"Charlie" also died in Philadelphia on February 21, 1992.
 He was interred next to his wife.
-He was survived by his son, Charles L. Carpenter, Jr., a retired major of the U.S. Marines; daughter, Olivia Salzberg, and six grandchildren.
+He was survived by his son, Charles L. Carpenter Jr., a retired major of the U.S. Marines; daughter, Olivia Salzberg; and six grandchildren.